Information regarding final exams is available on the UW Madison Registrar’s Office Website.

 Stipulations

-- No more than 1 examination per day will be permitted.
+- No more than 1 examination per day per cohort will be permitted.
+No more than 3 exams per week per cohort should be scheduled.
+Lab exams are excluded from this total.
 This applies to required courses only and eliminates the 24-hour buffer period between exams.
-(For example, an evening exam could be administered in one required course and an in-class exam could be scheduled in a different course the following day.
-This would be less than a 24-hour buffer and would be permitted under the new policy.
+(For example, an afternoon exam could be administered in one required course and an in-class exam could be scheduled in a different course the following morning.
+This would be less than a 24-hour buffer and would be permitted under the new policy.)

 School of Pharmacy Faculty must adhere to the UW–Madison Policies Regarding Summary Period (Final Exam) Scheduling